Appealing a workplace relations decision

 - A practising barrister or practising solicitor

-- A parent or guardian, if the complainant is under 18 (as well as one of the people already listed)
+- A parent or guardian, if you are under 18 (as well as one of the people already listed)

 - Any other person with the permission of the Labour Court

-If you do not have a representative to present your case, the Labour Court will ensure that you are not at a disadvantage as a result of this.
+If you do not have a representative to present your case, the Labour Court will make sure that you are not at a disadvantage as a result.

-The Labour Court may refer a question of law arising in the appeal to the High Court.
-The High Court’s determination is final and conclusive.
+The Labour Court can refer a question of law arising in the appeal to the High Court.
+The High Court’s decision is final and conclusive.

 How to apply

 To appeal the decision of an adjudicator to the Labour Court you use the Labour Court appeals form (pdf).
-You must make an appeal no later than 42 days from the date of the decision.
+You must make an appeal within 42 days from the date of the decision.

-There is further information about making an appeal on workplacerelations.ie.
+There is more information about making an appeal on workplacerelations.ie.